josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/✈️_who_wants_these_creeps_in_charge.md

 ---

-## 🧭 VII.
-Survivor Treatment as Governance Signal
+## 🧭 Survivor Treatment as Governance Signal

 How systems treat those harmed becomes a visible test of custodial integrity.